luiscruz/course_sustainableSE/2025/p1_measuring_software/g24_python_3.14.md

 To make sure that the comparison is a meaningful one, we used computationally intensive code that will stress the CPU.
 We create multiple snippets that can be seen on [GitLab](https://github.com/vincentvvliet/sse-project-group-24).

 ### Hardware
+For the experiment on Windows we used an ASUS Vivobook running on Windows 11 home.
+It uses a 12th Gen Intel(R) Core(TM) i7-12650H 2.30 GHz processor with 16 GB Ram.
+During the experiment it remained at a consistent brightness level of 30, and resolution of 1920 x 1200.
+Wifi was turned off.

 ### Experiment Procedure
+Before the experiment begins we create a list of 30 instances of python 3.11 and 30 instances of python 3.14.
+We then shuffle this list to determine the order in which they get run.
+To warm up the hardware we begin the experiment by performing a CPU intensive task for 5 minutes.
+In our case that means repeatedly calculating the squares of the numbers in the range [0,10^6) for the duration of the 5 minutes.
+After this is done, we go through the previously created list, and pick a version of python to run.
+We then create two sub processes, one for Energibridge to measure the energy consumption, and one to run a benchmark script on the picked version of Python.
+The benchmark script generates two 1000 x 1000 matrices, which then get multiplied.
+After this is done and energy consumption has been saved we let the process wait for 1 minute.
+This is to prevent tail energy consumption from the previous run from influencing the measurement in the next run.
 ### Replication

 ## Results